rioualen/gene-regulation/doc/gene-regulation_library.rst

 Snakemake files (snakefiles)
 ----------------------------------------------------------------

-We distinguish two different types of snakefiles, but technically they're the same type of files.
+We use two different types of snakefiles, but technically they're the same type of files.

 We have designed the rules as single operations to be combined however one wants.

-Workflows are combinations of rules that serve a specific purpose: sequencing data quality check, ChIP-seq peaks analysis...
+Workflows are combinations of rules that serve a specific purpose: quality check of sequencing data, ChIP-seq peaks analysis...

 Workflows (.wf)